CrustaceanKing/Thomas-Wald/About.md

-# About - who am I?
+# About - Who Am I & What Do I Do?
 Image og me
 summary+ history
 link to linktree